-These suggestions offer insightful information on how fields might enhance their abstract writing of ELT and Literature.
+These recommendations provide valuable insights into how abstract writing can be improved in the fields of ELT and Literature.
 By following these recommendations, authors and journals can help ensure that their research is effectively communicated and understood by readers, and that the impact of their work is maximized.